 2. Lack of Timely Accommodation - You have a verified disability and applied for, but did not receive reasonable accommodation in a timely manner.

-3. Completing Educational Goal (100 units only) - You are close to completing your educational goal and have earned 100 degree applicable units at Citrus, and would like a one-time exemption from loss of enrollment priority.
+3. Completing Educational Goal (100 units only) - You are close to completing your educational goal and have earned 100 degree applicable units at Citrus, and would like a one-time exemption from receiving a later registration appointment.

-To appeal your loss of priority registration for Lack of Timely Accommodation, go to the Disabled Students Programs and Services Office (DSPS).
-To appeal your loss of priority for Extenuating Circumstances and Completing Educational Goal (100 units only), please make an appointment with a counselor in advance of completing 100 degree applicable units.
+To appeal a later registration appointment for Lack of Timely Accommodation, go to the Disabled Students Programs and Services Office (DSPS).
+To appeal a later registration appointment for Extenuating Circumstances and Completing Educational Goal (100 units only), please make an appointment with a counselor in advance of completing 100 degree applicable units.
 For all appeals, documentation is required and petition deadline dates will be observed for each term.
 For deadline dates for future terms, please refer to the current class schedule.

 Stay focused on your goals!